How many times can you fit “port” into a post title? Three, apparently!

-The making of Port begins in the Douro Valley, and ends in Porto.
+The making of Port begins in the Douro Valley and ends in Porto.
 Many of the vines have been there since the Roman times, and how Port wine is made has not really changed in hundreds of years.
 No machinery is allowed in the vineyard itself, so all collecting is done by hand into baskets and the grapes are transported to machines near the vineyard.
 I’m not sure I envy that work!

 Before, the wine was held in stone vats which hold liquid and heat well, but now it’s mostly in steel vats which obviously have less wastage of the wine (important of course!).
 Port wine is fermented for only a short time, between three and eight days depending on which Port wine house is making it, and then around 20% brandy or moonshine is added to stop the fermentation process.
-Once the wine is bottled it stops ageing and it’s ready to drink.
+Once the wine is bottled it stops aging and it’s ready to drink.

-Many people think Port wine must have added sugar, since it tastes so sweet, but it’s just the sweetness of the grapes.
-Apparently they taste terrible if you try and eat them, but they’re perfect for making wine.
+Many people think Port wine must have added sugar since it tastes so sweet, but it’s just the sweetness of the grapes.
+Apparently, they taste terrible if you try and eat them, but they’re perfect for making wine.

 Different types of Port

-So after the wine is collected from the Douro valley and transported to Porto it’s aged in different ways to get different kinds of Port.
+So after the wine is collected from the Douro Valley and transported to Porto it’s aged in different ways to get different kinds of Port.
 Then we visit the Port wine cellars to try them.
 Yum.

 This is the Port that is most widely known.
 The name comes from the “town” in English apparently, although I’m not sure why.
 It’s usually a golden or lighter red colour, but it does actually come from red grapes.
 The colour comes from the fermentation taking place in smaller wooden barrels, which also add a flavour to the wine.
 It’s usually paired with desserts and dark chocolate, but it can be with main courses too.

-Ruby Port is stored in large vats or barrels which allow the wine to keep it’s deep red colour, more similar to classic wine.
+Ruby Port is stored in large vats or barrels which allow the wine to keep its deep red colour, more similar to classic wine.
 Like many red wines, it’s best with cheese.

 White Port obviously comes from white grapes, but it can appear more yellow as it gets some colour from the smaller wooden barrels it’s aged in.
-It’s like a super sweet white wine, and goes well with ice cream, cheesecake and the endless supply of cod fish cakes they have in Portugal.
+It’s like a super sweet white wine and goes well with ice cream, cheesecake and the endless supply of codfish cakes they have in Portugal.

 The newest kid on the block, Rose Port is a more recent invention in the last decade.
-It has no contact with wood at all, which is why it stays a pinker colour rather than becoming deep red.
+It has no contact with wood at all, which is why it stays a pinker colour rather than becoming a deep red.
 It’s often served cold and can be used in cocktails.
 If someone invents an amazing Rose Port cocktail please let me know!

 This is a type of Tawny Port that has only a single vintage and is aged for at least 7 years.
 Other Ports will have things like 10, 20, or 30 years showing on them, but these are blended just indicates a category rather than the actual length of time the Port was aged for.